 Our prime vocational objective is to train and produce graduates sufficiently knowledgeable to seek and find employment in the health industry.
-The successful student should be able to function effectively in one of the many specialty areas such as: Vocational Nursing, Pharmacy Technician, Medical Assistant and Medical Billing & Coding Specialist.
+The successful student should be able to function effectively in one of the many specialty areas such as: Vocational Nursing, Pharmacy Technician, Medical Assistant, Medical Billing & Coding Specialist, Phlebotomy Technician, Patient Care Technician, Emergency Medical Technology-Basic and the Associate Degree in Nursing Program.